CAT4 Level G (Year 11+) Practice Test 2026: Free PDF, Sample Questions & Tips

 Core rule

-Across each row, Box 1 and Box 2 are rotated 90° clockwise and then combined to make Box 3.
+Across each row, Box 1 and Box 2 are each rotated 90° clockwise, then layered together to form Box 3.

 Model the pattern